nornagon/node-conseq/README.md

 Conseq
 ======

-node-conseq is a small, simple library in the vein of [node-seq](http://github.com/substack/node-seq).
-It can handle node-style EventEmitter callbacks as well as error-as-first-argument callbacks.
+node-conseq is a small, simple library for handling the nesting explosion.
+It is heavily inspired by [node-seq](http://github.com/substack/node-seq).

+node-conseq can handle node-style EventEmitter callbacks as well as error-as-first-argument callbacks.

 Examples
 ========